godotengine/godot-docs/tutorials/3d/high_dynamic_range.rst

 The ToneMapper is the heart of the algorithm.
 Many options for tonemappers are provided:

 -  Linear: Simplest tonemapper.
-It does it's job for adjusting scene brightness, but if the differences in light are too big, it will cause colors to be too saturated.
+It does its job for adjusting scene brightness, but if the differences in light are too big, it will cause colors to be too saturated.
 -  Log: Similar to linear, but not as extreme.